NazgulT/spacex-launch-price/README.md

 ## EDA with Data Visualisation

 In this section, we performed some EDA and feature engineering.
-We examined relationships between several different features of the data set.
+We examined correlations between several different features of the data set.
 The most informative correlations are found to be between <code>Payload Mass vs. Number of Flights</code>, <code>Payload Mass vs. Launch Site</code>, <code>Payload Mass vs. Orbit Type</code>.

 ### <code>Payload Mass vs. Number of Flights</code>